sufyanism/The-OAPEN-Monograph-Schema/README.md

 # 📚 The OAPEN Monograph Schema

-A structured schema and transformation system for converting flat-file metadata into **ONIX 3.0-compliant XML**, tailored for **OAPEN (Open Access Publishing in European Networks)** monographs.
+A structured schema and transformation system for converting flat-file metadata into **ONIX 3.0-compliant XML**, **OAPEN (Open Access Publishing in European Networks)** monographs.

 ## 🚀 Overview